What is Panic disorder, and what are the symptoms of this disorder?

 Cognitive-behavioral therapy (CBT)

 Cognitive-behavioral therapy is one of the different types of psychotherapy that have been shown to be helpful in panic disorder.
-This behavioral therapy includes changing unhelpful thinking patterns, learning ways to relax, manage stress, and increased self-confidence.
+This behavioral therapy includes changing unhelpful thinking patterns, learning ways to relax, manage stress, and increase self-confidence.

 There are a number of drugs indicated for the management of the panic disorder.
 Professionals do not suggest medication usually, but they can when the panic disorder has become so extreme.
 Severe panic disorder can affect an individual’s functioning and life.
 Therefore, doctors recommend medicines for panic disorder treatment when symptoms persist despite one’s best effort to control them through therapy and self-control strategies.